mashupgarage/MG-Eng-Playbook/standards/ruby/rails-standards.md

 ### Model: Sorting chronologically
 We seldom use `id` as a basis for sorting chronologically, but instead we use `create_at` fields.
-We also don't use sorting as part of a default scope as that slows down general usecase for queries.
+We also don't use sorting as part of a default scope as that slows down general use case for queries.
 ```ruby
 # bad
 class Car